 - In the film, however, he is not so much grossed out by sex as he is simply disinterested.
 When the Hooker with a Heart of Gold tries making time with 47 at one point, he calmly sticks her in the neck with a sedative and quietly returns to his business.

 - The salarians in Mass Effect are an entire species of asexuals.
 They have no comprehension of romantic love, sexual attraction or even the biological impulses (ie: arousal).
 Sexuality is not hormone-based and is strictly for reproduction; they negotiate contracts around it and attaining a good contract is a high priority for males, but this is out of familial and social duty.
-However some occasionally find themselves strangely drawn to the Asari, one of them is profoundly affected by watching Thane Krios, and Mordin, who gets hit on constantly and assumes Shepard is doing the same, lets them down gently by saying that if he wanted to try human, he'd try Shepard regardless of whether Shepard is a man or a woman.
+Salarians also reproduce by laying eggs, some of which are fertilized afterwards by the males (males hatch from unfertilized eggs, females hatched from fertilized ones).
+A sex drive isn't really needed when there's most likely not even a female in the room at the time.
+Despite this, some salarians are still affected by the asari (who are implied to have the power to induce If It's You, It's Okay in anyone regardless of their sexual orientation within their own species); one of them is profoundly affected by watching Thane Krios; and Mordin, who gets hit on constantly and assumes Shepard is doing the same, lets them down gently by saying that if he wanted to try human, he'd try Shepard (regardless of whether Shepard is a man or a woman).
 A very memorable overheard conversation between a salarian and his asari daughter does show that they can form long-term deeper bonds, but asari reproduction doesn't need to involve sex.
 Further evidence of their capacity for affection can be found in Mass Effect 3, in which several salarian extras on the Citadel can be seen visibly comforting a few human women and asari.

 - Demons in World of Warcraft, save the succubi, were once noted to have no particular interest in sex.